 - Peeling, flaking skin due to sever dryness.
 Developing cuts and cracks in the skin due to severe dryness

 - Changes in the skin color and texture such as skin becoming tougher, rougher, darker, and thicker

 - Sensitivity to products like shampoos, detergents, lotions and cleaners.
 For this reason, it is advised that if you have skin conditions such as eczema, you got to find one that does not have additives

 - Burning due to irritation or exposed raw skin

 Eczema vs Psoriasis

-There are also some differences in the location of where symptoms of these conditions tend to show up.
+There are also some differences in the location where symptoms of these conditions tend to show up.
 For eczema it’s on the hands, the face, parts of the body that bend like the elbows and knees.
-Psoriasis often shows up in skin folds or in places like the face the scalp, palms and the feet, elbows and knees.
+Psoriasis often shows up in skin folds or in places like the face the scalp, palms, feet, elbows, and knees.